-MDR Article 74, Clinical investigations regarding devices bearing the CE marking, refers to a post-market clinical follow-up (PMCF) investigation as a clinical investigation conducted to further assess, within the scope of its intended purpose, a device which already bears the CE marking.
+MDR Article 74, Clinical investigations regarding devices bearing the CE marking, refers to a PMCF investigation as a clinical investigation conducted to further assess, within the scope of its intended purpose, a device which already bears the CE marking.

-Manufacturers should be careful to distinguish a PMCF investigation from other types of PMCF, some of which are referred to in MDR Annex XIV, Part B, Section 6.2, such as: gathering of clinical experience gained, feedback from users, screening of scientific literature and of other sources of clinical data, or evaluation of suitable registers.
-These types of PMCF are different from a PMCF investigation, which is subject to a series of requirements, specified in MDR Article 74, some of which are the same as those applicable to pre-market clinical investigations.
+Manufacturers should be careful to distinguish a PMCF investigation from other types of PMCF, some of which are referred to in MDR Annex XIV, Part B, Section 6.2, such as: gathering of clinical experience gained, feedback from users, screening of scientific literature and of other sources of clinical data or evaluation of suitable registers.
+These types of PMCF or PMCF activities are different from a PMCF investigation, which is subject to a series of requirements, specified in MDR Article 74, some of which are the same as those applicable to premarket clinical investigations.